Is an IRA right for you?

 Determine if an IRA makes sense for you

 You may want to consider an IRA if:

 - You want to save more for retirement.
-Maybe you don't have a workplace retirement plan.
-Or maybe you want to save more than you're allowed in your employer's plan.
+Maybe you don't have a workplace retirement plan, or you want to save more than you're allowed in your employer's plan.

 - You're nearing retirement.
-You may want to gather multiple retirement savings accounts into one so you can better manage your money in retirement.
+You may want to gather multiple retirement plan accounts into one so you can better manage your money in retirement.

 Know your options

 Be aware that IRAs may have different fees and expenses than your other options.
-If you're thinking about rolling over your assets into an IRA, make sure you consider all available options before making your decision:
+If you're thinking about rolling your assets into an IRA, make sure you consider all available options before making your decision:

-- Leave your assets in your current plan, if you have one.
+- Leave your assets in your current plan, if available.
+(Review plan provisions.)

-- Roll over your assets into your new employer's plan, if that’s an option.
+- Roll your assets into your new employer's plan, if that’s an option.
 (Examine investment options, fees, and provisions.)

 - Cash out your account.
-Be aware that a cash withdrawal may be subject to taxes and penalties that could greatly reduce the amount you receive.
+Be aware that a cash withdrawal may be subject to taxes and penalties, which may greatly reduce the amount you receive.